 Ishkashim is on the River Panj, just where it turns sharply to the north.
 It’s also our favourite village along the Pamir Highway –

 We’re staying at Hanis, a rather large guest house in pretty surrounds.
 USD 40 for a room.
 Easy to find, and no more than half a kilometre from the centre of the village.
 Inside is postcards from around the world.
-Outside is one of those ubiquitous day beds, where we play cards and generally slouch.
+Outside is one of those ubiquitous day beds, where we play cards and generally slouch about.

 Ishkashim is really two villages: one in Tajikistan and one in Afghanistan.
 Every Saturday, there’s a market in the middle of the river (accessible from both sides).
 It’s open, ‘unless violence or disease are present in the area‘.
 No violence or disease present today, but unfortunately, it isn’t Saturday.